 8. What personal data do we share with third parties?

-In connection with our commercial activities and purposes, we also pass on personal data to third parties, to the extent this is permitted, you have given prior consent for, and we deem appropriate.
+In connection with our commercial activities and purposes, we also pass on personal data to third parties, to the extent this is permitted and we deem appropriate.
 This is either because they process these data on our behalf or they require these data for their own purposes.
 This concerns the following organizations in particular:

 - Service providers commissioned by us to process your data (such as banks, insurers, collection agencies, printers, distribution partners, logistics companies or payment platforms including RaiseNow);